 In so far as Buffalo Bill Cody was concerned, he claimed to have beaten Comstock in a horseback buffalo-hunting contest for the title “Champion Buffalo Killer of the Plains.”
 According to Cody he killed 69 buffalo against Comstock’s 46.
 No contemporary evidence has been found, and we have only Bill’s word for it.

 Early in 1868 at Fort Wallace, Comstock blighted his impeccable record when he confronted H.P.
 Wyatt, a wood contractor for the post.
 Wyatt owed him money and refused to pay.
-Comstock, already incensed by Wyatt’s claim to have been with Quantrill when he sacked Lawrence, Kansas, in 1863, is reported to have pulled his pistol and shot him (some reports say in the back) before making his escape to Hays City.
-M. E. Joyce, Justice of the Peace, is reported to have let him go for “want of evidence,” and by August, Comstock was again scouting for the army.
+Comstock, who was already incensed by Wyatt’s claim to have been with Quantrill when he sacked Lawrence, Kansas, in 1863, is reported to have pulled his pistol and shot him (some reports say in the back) before making his escape to Hays City.
+M. E. Joyce, justice of the peace, is reported to have let him go for “want of evidence,” and by August, Comstock was again scouting for the army.

 As a scout, courier, interpreter, all-round brave and adventurous individual, William Averill Comstock was in a class of his own, an opinion shared by many of his contemporaries.
-The Omaha, Nebraska Herald of August 27, 1868, eulogized that he also “had the confidence of his officers, and many warm friends wherever known.”
+The Omaha Daily Herald (Nebraska) of August 27, 1868, eulogized that he also “had the confidence of his officers, and many warm friends wherever known.”

 Joseph G. Rosa co-edited our September 2001 Wild Bill Hickok Collector’s Edition and wrote the definitive biography, They Called Him Wild Bill: The Life and Adventures of James Butler Hickok.